-Rhode Island divorce attorney
+Rhode Island Post divorce motions lawyer

-Do’s and Don’ts post divorce
+Do’s and Don’ts after divorce

 As a part of recovering from the divorce process, the following do’s and don’ts should be followed to minimize many of the legal issues post-divorce.
 They include:

 - Don’t Publicly Display Your Bitter Emotions after divorce– Providence family court judges never look favorably on an ex-spouse who scoops, posts, pins or tweets any information concerning their family law issues, custody challenges or Rhode Island divorce.
 In fact, public displays of private family information might be detrimental to the children who may view them online.
 Make the effort to avoid social media and instead win your legal battles in front of your judge in Family Court.

 - Do File Modification Petitions Quickly after divorce – It is essential to file your motion in Family Court to modify child support payments if your employment status has changed and you have a substantial decrease in your income.
 This is because in Rhode Island, child support can only be modified retroactively from the date your motion was filed and the other litigant was served a notice of the claim.